Team Dynamics: Dealing with the Loose Cannon in your team

 Option 2: Get to work.

-Our research and experience show that team thriving is a choice and action to be taken, as much as it is a state of being.
-You can invest in the development of the individual and the team or workgroup they belong.
-Yes, this means work, but it can be done and we are here to help.
-Just focusing on the toxic worker is reductionist approach and won’t solve the problem.
+Our research and experience show that team thriving is a choice and action to be taken as much as it is a state of being.
+You can invest in the development of the individual and the team or workgroup to which they belong.
+Yes, this means work, but it can be done, and we are here to help.
+Just focusing on the toxic worker is a reductionist approach and won't solve the problem.
 We take a systems-based approach and explore the work environment in which the loose cannon and their work group or team operate in to see how the interaction patterns drive behavior.

-It is important to note, not every loose cannon has a toxic intent behind their behavior.
-They are reacting (not responding) to the environment they work in and are not always aware of the impact they are having on the work place.
+It is important to note not every loose cannon has a toxic intent behind their behavior.
+They could be just reacting (not responding) to their work environment and are not always aware of their impact on the workplace.

-If you chose Option 2, and we hope you did, then let’s get started with some assessments and team coaching to gain self-awareness and foster growth!
-Depending on the particular situation with your organizations loose cannon, one of the following assessments might be appropriate:
+If you choose Option 2, and we hope you do, then let's get started with some assessments and team coaching to gain self-awareness and foster growth.
+Depending on the particular situation with your team or organization's disruptive employee, one of the following assessments might be appropriate:

 · EQ-I 2.0